Navigating the Security Landscape of MetaMask Snaps

 Having those principles and the underlying common issues in mind during development makes the future of Snaps a lot safer for the next billion.

-ConsenSys Diligence has helped a wide range of projects across the blockchain ecosystem to ensure their protocols are ready for launch and built to protect users.
+Consensys Diligence has helped a wide range of projects across the blockchain ecosystem to ensure their protocols are ready for launch and built to protect users.
 Consensys Diligence is happy to check your Snap for these and more vulnerabilities in a custom audit.
 Hit us up and get a quote!

 Martin Martin Ortner (tintinweb)